brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

   type: LoadBalancer
   # loadBalancerIP is optional.
 MetalLB will automatically allocate an IP
   # from its pool if not specified.
 You can also specify one manually.
+  # I could not get this service to run when I manually specified an IP address.
   # loadBalancerIP: 172.20.88.16
   ports:
     - name: http